Nicholas Bilokapic

-Career
+Club career

 Bilokapic began his career with Sydney United 58.
-He moved to English club Huddersfield Town, where he made his senior debut on 8 January 2022 in the FA Cup.
-He moved on loan to Hartlepool United on 31 January for the remainder of the 2021–2022 season.
+He initially started as an outfielder with Sydney United 58 and first played as a goalkeeper at the relatively late age of 15.
+Bilokapic moved to English club Huddersfield Town in 2020, where he made his senior debut on 8 January 2022 in the FA Cup in a 2–1 win against Burnley.
+He moved on loan to Hartlepool United on 31 January for the remainder of the 2021–22 season.

+Bilokapic transferred to Peterborough United in July 2023, for an undisclosed fee.
+After making errors in a derby game, he was supported by Peterborough manager Darren Ferguson.

+On 4 November 2023, Bilokapic made two major errors in a first round FA Cup game at home against Salford that both resulted in goals.
+The game ended 2-2 and Ferguson expressed unhappiness with the goalkeeper, saying the mistakes had been "momentum killers".

+On 6 May 2025, Peterborough announced the player had been transfer listed.

 International career

-On 6 September 2019, Bilokapic made his Australia U-17 debut in a 3-2 defeat against England U-18s.
-He was selected as part of the Australia U-17 2019 FIFA U-17 World Cup side, however Bilokapic failed to make an appearance at the tournament.
+On 6 September 2019, Bilokapic made his Australia under-17 debut in a 3–2 defeat against England under-18s.
+He was selected as part of the Australia squad for the 2019 FIFA U-17 World Cup, however Bilokapic failed to make an appearance at the tournament.

 In March 2022, Bilokapic was called up for an U23 Talent Identification Camp for Australian players based in the United Kingdom and Europe.
+He played for the U23 side that finished third in the 2023 Maurice Revello Tournament.